Chargebackhit API Reference

 Get CAID

-The method to retrieve individual CAID (Card Acceptor ID) details using a unique identifier id.
+Method to retrieve individual CAID (Card Acceptor ID) details using a unique identifier id.

 path Parameters